Testing Suffixient Sets

 \begin{observation} For each $c$-right-extension $T[k, l]$ $(k \leq l)$ of every right-maximal string $T[k, l - 1]$, there exists at least one $c$-run break $i$ such that $T[k, l]$ is a suffix of $T[text(i') - \LCPr[i], text(i')]$, with $i' \in \{i - 1, i\}$ and $\BWTr[i'] = c$. \end{observation} This observation induces an operative method to solve Problem~\ref{problem1}: for each run-break $i$, with $i' \in \{i - 1, i\}$ evaluate if there exists $x \in \SSS$ such that $T[text(i') - \LCPr[i], text(i')]$ suffixes $T[1, x]$.

-In the following, we will show a method to compare those strings in $O(1)$ time which, at the end, leads to a linear-time algorithm.
-As a first step, we introduce the \textit{"SA leftmost position such that $T[1, x]$ is a right-extension"} array $\SLPR$ (Section~\ref{sec:slpr}).
-This array allows us to determine if one string suffixes another in $O(1)$ time, so we can easily develop a quadratic algorithm solving Problem~\ref{problem1} (Section~\ref{sec:quadratic}), and in Section~\ref{sec:linear} we present the linear-time version of this method.
+In the following, in Lemma~\ref{lem:rm-suffixes-i_max} we show a method to determine if one string suffixes another in $O(1)$ time, so we can easily develop a quadratic algorithm solving Problem~\ref{problem1} (Section~\ref{sec:quadratic}), and in Section~\ref{sec:linear} we present the linear-time version of this method.
 Finally, in Section~\ref{sec:cardinality} we present a method to solve Problem~\ref{problem2} by generalizing the approach used in the previous sections.